 Independent/Graduate/Professional Students - Establishing Residency

 To be eligible for resident tuition in your second year, it is important that you take steps to make New York State your documented residence as soon as you arrive in New York .
 These steps include transferring your driver's license and vehicle registration to the State of New York, registering to vote in the State, and changing your address on file with your bank to your New York address.
 You should also keep a copy of your lease (or deed) for your residence.
+In the absence of a lease, rent receipts should be obtained.

 Your New York State residency eligibility is based on your ability to demonstrate that you have taken steps to make New York your primary residence for the past year.
 In accordance with this policy, it is important that you take the outlined steps to document your New York residence immediately following your arrival in the State.
 Failure to do so could make you ineligible for resident tuition rates in your second year.
 Your documentation should be transferred to New York within 30 days of your arrival in the state to ensure eligibility.